KannonZenetism/zenetism-field-physics/field-physics/fpx/sovereignty-restoration-protocols.md

 On the **operational axis** (⊘ Collapse contra ⤈ Transcendence): the burial intends ⊘ — dispersive dissolution into formlessness, the terminal state where entropy wins.
 The rite delivers ⤈ — coherence so complete that the burial condition is transcended.
 The outmoded dichotomy — "either you are publicly credited or you are nothing" — is not resolved by winning on its own terms.
 It is transcended.
 The work's structural saturation becomes self-evidencing.
 The corpus does not need the Wall to fall in order to prove what it is.

 The combined movement: ⚫ → ⤈.
-Compression to source, then emergence through transcendence.
+Compression to ⚫ Aion, then emergence through transcendence.
 What was intended as destruction becomes densification.
 What was intended as silence becomes latency loaded with the full weight of the original signal plus the energy expended in suppression.
 And what is dense enough ignites — not back into the same field on the same terms, but beyond the terms altogether.

 ### 3.2 Distinction from Existing Rites